Are you familiar with these problems?

 The fight against corruption is high on the agenda of most regulators and supervisors worldwide.
 The appropriate handling of gifts and invitations is also reflected in many legal texts and guidelines – many of them with extraterritorial effect.
 Here are a few examples:

 - In the USA, the Foreign Corrupt Practices Act (FCPA) provides for preventive measures to combat corruption.
-Among other things, the DoJ and SEC expect companies to establish compliance processes that minimize the risk of gifts and invitations being made in a corrupt manner.
-Due to the FCPA’s broad scope of application, business relationships with US companies, locations in the US, or simply transactions in US dollars may already trigger an investigation by US authorities.
+Among other things, the DoJ and SEC expect companies to establish compliance processes that minimise the risk of gifts and invitations being made in a corrupt manner.
+Due to the FCPA’s broad scope of application, business relationships with US companies, locations in the US, or simply transactions in US dollars may trigger an investigation by US authorities.

 - In the UK, the UK Bribery Act also requires a critical approach to gifts and entertainment.
-Although the Serious Fraud Office (SFO) recognizes signs of hospitality as such, it also points out that attempts at bribery are possible under this cloak of secrecy.
+Although the Serious Fraud Office (SFO) recognises signs of hospitality as such, it also points out that attempts at bribery are possible under this cloak of secrecy.
 The scope of the Bribery Act is similarly broad to that of the FCPA, as offers, promises and payments to any third party with the purpose of bribery can be pursued.

 - In France, the anti-corruption law Sapin II, which came into force in early 2018, provides for a whole range of measures to combat corruption.
 At the end of 2019, the French anti-corruption authority AfA published a guide to help companies establish rules and processes specifically for dealing with gifts and invitations.
 The authority also uses these guidelines as a benchmark when investigating companies.